|

 Below - Adults, Staff & Parents:

-Mandy - Mandy Bartlett will be our head instructor for the first part of this summer.
-Mandy spent several years at Longacres as a student, a year as Program Director, and was head of riding here last summer.
-She has her own horses and majors in equine science at college.
-Mandy's home is in Massachusetts and she goes to college in Vermont.
+Mandy - Mandy Bartlett was our head instructor for the first part of 2009.
+Mandy spent several years at Longacres as a student, a year as Program Director, and was head of riding here in 2007 and part of 2008.
+She has her own horses and majored in equine science at college.
+Mandy's home is in Massachusetts and she went to college in Vermont.
 She'll be glad to correspond if you have questions about getting ready for Longacres.
+She was a valuable part of Longacres for many years, and is now leading every Longacres girl’s dream – as an adult, she has her own horse farm!!!!

-Sharon W. - Sharon has been attending Longacres mother - daughter week with her 13 year old daughter Laura for three years.
+Sharon W. - Sharon has been attending Longacres mother - daughter week or our adult week with her 16 year old daughter Laura for seven years.
 Laura has spent month long sessions at Longacres and knows all the ropes.
 Sharon has become good friends with Meghan and knows a lot about our philosophy of running a camp and a riding program.
 Sharon and Laura are good contacts for new parents who want some reassurance about Longacres before signing up.
 Laura and Sharon are from New Jersey.
+They almost always winter lease one or more of our horses, Bristol this year.

 - Tom Kranz